-Morning Nutrition & Brain Breaks!
+Morning Nutrition & Brain Breaks

 UPCS classes take a morning brain break or nutrition that includes a snack time.
 If students ordered a snack from the cafeteria, one will be provided free of charge.
+Students may bring their own snack from home if they prefer.

-Lunches-
+Lunches